Sara Brenner

-Sara Brenner is an American preventive medicine physician who has served as the Principal Deputy Commissioner of Food and Drugs since April 2025, having previously served as Acting Commissioner of the U.S. Food and Drug Administration (FDA).
+Sara Brenner is an American preventive medicine physician who served as the Principal Deputy Commissioner of Food and Drugs from 2025 to 2026, having previously served as acting commissioner of the U.S. Food and Drug Administration (FDA).
 She held roles in academia and federal health policy, including as a senior policy advisor in the Office of Science and Technology Policy.

 Education

 Brenner graduated from Adel-DeSoto-Minburn High School in Adel, Iowa in 1998.

 Brenner received a B.S. in genetics, with a minor in philosophy, from Iowa State University.
 She earned an M.D. from the Roy J. and Lucille A. Carver College of Medicine at the University of Iowa in 2006, and an M.P.H. in health policy and administration from the University at Albany, SUNY's School of Public Health.

 Brenner completed her medical training in internal medicine at NorthShore University HealthSystem.
 She later specialized in preventive medicine and public health at the New York State Department of Health and SUNY Albany School of Public Health.